What are Masternodes? An Introduction and Guide

 They can even be used to keep miners from stepping out of line.
 Under Dash’s model, masternodes on the second tier network monitor the first tier proof of work network.
 This gives masternodes full reign to reject or orphan blocks if their miner uses and outdated version of Dash or tries to manipulate block rewards.

-While their lasting application is still speculative, masternodes have serious potential expedite distributive consensus and further democratize decision making within blockchain communities.
-If you can muster the capital, they’re certainly a promising investment opportunity, and it’ll be exciting to see what they’ll offer to investors and enthusiasts in the years to come.
+While their lasting application is still speculative, masternodes have serious potential to expedite distributive consensus and further democratize decision making within blockchain communities.
+If you can muster the capital, they’re certainly a promising investment opportunity, as their approach to consensus and network monitoring offer a middle-of-the-road solution to the problems facing both proof of work and proof of stake models.